Implementation of a Public Transportation Network for Quebec City (Tramway Component)

 - Development of preliminary design of the system;

 - Drafting of reference concept design and associated specifications for upcoming procurement of D&Bs;

 During the execution phase, SYSTRA’s role will consist in:

-- Technical and organizational assistance in the overall management of the execution phase (detailed studies, works, testing);
+- Technical and organizational assistance in the overall management of project execution (detailed studies, works, testing);

-- Management of the integration and interfaces of the transport systems;
+- Management of the integration and interfaces of the transport system;

-- Overall assistance in the commissioning of the system;
+- Overall assistance in the testing and commissioning of the system;

 The project will bring about significant changes in many of the operational and security processes.

 More specifically, SYSTRA Canada’s assistance will aim at:

 - Enabling the acquisition of the skills required to control the operational performance of the new system;